Other Names: N/A

 The English basset was bred to be stockier and heavier than its French cousin, and is now considered the worldwide breed standard.

 The breed became a popular French symbol during Napoleon’s rule, with several bronze statues of his own basset hounds being shown in Paris.

 Basset hounds have long been a popular and recognizable dog, and have featured heavily in popular culture.

 - Basset hounds have featured in several Disney movies, with one example being The Princess and the Frog.

 - Elvis Presley once sang “Hound Dog” on TV to a basset hound wearing a top hat.
 Its name was Sherlock.

 - Basset hounds are the logo of popular shoe brand Hush Puppies.
 It’s been their logo forever.

-- The breed have a very keen sense of smell and can pick up tracks from miles away, often overriding their owner’s commands.
+- The breed has a very keen sense of smell and can pick up tracks from miles away, often overriding their owner’s commands.

 - Colonel Morrison bred a type of basset hound specifically for hunting, and it was included in the Basset Hound Association handbook in 1959.